mcsmjesse/mcsmjesse/README.md

 ## MEET THE MEDIC !
 also im. looking for friends. please add me on discord if interested (glitchedgui)  .  im 5teen . please be educated on personality disorders and DID. be educated on fictionkin / otherkin / therian stuff .
 DONT.BE.DRY.

 also if youre in the tf2 area? i've probably seen your github. boomheadshotmate? (the really cool sniper yes idk him but he seems so cool Ough) yeah i've seen you.
-AxonMalware? i've seen you. lov3wires? yeah.
+AxonMalware? i've seen you. lov3wires? yeah. maggotingg? ofc.

 - Call me Medic !